tonycoco/ember_tester/PART_1.md

 #### The Store

 We need to tell Ember.js that we are foolin' and moved the API into our own little secret path.
-In the _app/assets/javascripts/store.js.coffee_…
+In the _app/assets/javascripts/store.js_…

-    DS.RESTAdapter.reopen
+    DS.RESTAdapter.reopen({
       namespace: "api/v1"
+    });

-    EmberTester.Store = DS.Store.extend
+    EmberTester.Store = DS.Store.extend({
-      revision: 12
+      revision: 11,
       adapter: DS.RESTAdapter.create()
+    });

 Ember.js's Store is like the _config/database.yml_ in Rails.
 It tells [ember-data](https://github.com/emberjs/data) where to get data for the models.
 It sets up all the adapters so you can have any data source backing your Ember.js application.